 Bruxism is a fancy name for a problem more commonly called tooth grinding.

 If you’re worried you may be suffering from bruxism, it is best to consult your family dentist as soon as possible.
-Getting the proper dental health care help is the best way to stop the effects of bruxism and ensure your smile stays healthy!
+Getting the proper dental health care help is the best way to stop the effects of bruxism and ensure your smile stays healthy and beautiful!

 Symptoms of Bruxism

-Since most tooth grinding happens at night, you may not even be aware that it’s happening!
+Since most tooth grinding happens at night, you might not even be aware that it’s happening!

-It’s important to stay on the lookout for the symptoms of bruxism so you can inform your family dentist if you think it may be a problem.
+It’s important to stay on the lookout for the symptoms of bruxism so you can inform your family dentist if you think it could be a problem.

 Some of the signs of bruxism include: